TITLE: Batman, Vol. 8: The Wedding

 “Heroes shouldn’t have happy personal lives. … They are committed to being that person and committed to defending others at the sacrifice of their own personal interests.
 It’s wonderful that they try to establish personal lives, but it’s equally important that they set them aside.
 That is our mandate, that is our edict and that is our stand with our characters.”

 I think that’s an understandable sentiment, but perhaps a bit premature.
 As of this writing, Tom King has one issue of Batman left, which happens to be an extra-sized 48-pager.
 Then he’s got a 12-issue Batman/Catwoman maxi-series coming in 2020.
-So he’s clearly not done with Bruce and Selina yet.
+So he’s clearly not done with them yet.
 I’m not saying I expect anything in particular to happen.
 I’m just keeping an open mind as we move ahead.

 4. I Now Pronounce You…